HÖRST

 Another important aspect when integrating a subwoofer into a speaker system is the settings.
 Many subwoofers offer various adjustment options to optimize the sound.
 The most important settings include:

-Loudspeaker placement
+speaker placement

 Dolby Atmos for the third dimension